Pierre Ryckmans (governor-general): Interwar period

 Ryckmans returned to Europe in 1928 and joined the bar in Brussels.
 However, he spent a lot of his time giving public lectures on the role of Belgium in Africa.
 Some of these lectures were later published in two books, Dominer pour Servir (1932) and La Politique Coloniale (1934).
 He then returned to Africa for six months in 1931–32 as a member of a commission tasked with studying the labour problem, and was put in charge of Congo-Kasai province.
-Upon his return to Belgium he again gave lectures at the Colonial University in Antwerp, and appeared in radio talks about Congo for Belgian radio listeners (published in Allo Congo in 1934).
+Upon his return to Belgium, he again gave lectures at the Colonial University in Antwerp, and appeared in radio talks about Congo for Belgian radio listeners (published in Allo Congo in 1934).
 In October 1934 he was appointed Governor-General of the Belgian Congo.

 At that time, the Belgian Congo was badly hit by the economic crisis triggered by the Great Depression.
 The European population in the Belgian Congo (23,000 in 1931) had dropped to just 18,000.
-Harsh reforms introduced by the previous Governor-General, Auguste Tilkens, had discouraged employees working in the civil service.
+Harsh reforms introduced by the previous Governor-General, Auguste Tilkens, had discouraged employees from working in the civil service.
 The Belgian devaluation of 1935, under the Paul Van Zeeland government, enabled the new Governor-General to lower duties on imports and raise duties on exports, balancing the colony's budget.
 This move, with the support of the Belgian Minister for Colonies, Edmond Rubbens, helped revive the Belgian Congo's economy.
 By 1936, the economic situation was improving rapidly.
 Ryckmans was also very active, not staying long in the capital Léopoldville (now Kinshasa) and touring the colony frequently.

 At the time, not only the government, but also simple administration services, were all centralised in Brussels, and all civil servants were appointed by Brussels.
 The Governor-General could pass regulations, but any such legislation had to be approved by a ministerial decree within six months.
 Therefore, some of the reforms he wanted – such as recruiting magistrates from the ranks of local experienced administrative officers with a law degree - could not be put into practice.
 Ryckmans also stressed the importance of the independence of administration from private interests, such as the large mining companies, and the right of both Protestants and Catholics to receive government subsidies for their schools.